Evermorelab/evermore-marketplace-solidity-sc/readme.md

 ROYALTIES_ADDRESS=""
 ```

-4. Run `npx hardhat run scripts/deployCollection.js --network alfajores` for each NFT collection you want to deploy.
+4. Run `npx hardhat run scripts/deployCollection.js --network polygon_mumbai` for each NFT collection you want to deploy.
 Make sure you add the deployed address into the products Database.
 Make sure you setup the correct values in .env before each deployment.